Saturday 11 May 1940

 China: At the Battle of Tsaoyang-Ichang, the Chinese 5th War Area attacks the Japanese 11th Army around Tsaoyang, Tungpo, and Mingkang, but the Japanese break out of the encirclement and retreat eastward.

 Belgian Homefront: The roads are clogged with refugees fleeing westward and southward.
 Most are on foot or on their bicycles.
 The Mayor of Bouillon, in a classic "business, is business" reaction to the war, refuses to quarter troops in hotels: "This is a resort town!
 Hotels are reserved for tourists."

 Dutch Homeland: Former Kaiser Wilhelm, living in exile in Holland, has had a somewhat dismissive opinion of Hitler.
 However, he refuses Winston Churchill's offer of sanctuary in the UK.

 British Homefront: The Manchester Guardian publishes an editorial stating that new Prime Minister Churchill "takes office with greater goodwill than any of our modern history."

 "Contraband" starring Conrad Veidt hits the theatres.
-Veidt is a Lutheran German World War I veteran who fled Nazi Germany in 1933 due to the spectre of Nazi persecution of his Jewish wife.
+Veidt is a Lutheran German World War I veteran who fled Germany in 1933 due to the specter of Hitler's persecution of his Jewish wife.

 |The victors of Eben-Emael: Fallschirmjäger of Sturmabteilung Koch.
 (By Bundesarchiv, Billd 146-1971-011-27 / Büttner / CC-BY-SA 3.0, CC BY-SA 3.0 de, https://commons.wikimedia.org/w/index.php?curid=5441177)|